Annual average daily traffic

-Annual average daily traffic, abbreviated AADT, is a measure used primarily in transportation planning, transportation engineering and retail location selection.
+Annual average daily traffic (AADT) is a measure used primarily in transportation planning, transportation engineering and retail location selection.
 Traditionally, it is the total volume of vehicle traffic of a highway or road for a year divided by 365 days.
 AADT is a simple, but useful, measurement of how busy the road is.

-AADT is the standard measurement for vehicle traffic load on a section of road, and the basis for some decisions regarding transport planning, or to the environmental hazards of pollution related to road transport.
+AADT is the standard measurement for vehicle traffic load on a section of road, and the basis for some decisions regarding transport planning, or the environmental hazards of pollution related to road transport.

 Uses

 One of the most important uses of AADT is for determining funding for the maintenance and improvement of highways.

-In the United States the amount of federal funding a state will receive is related to the total traffic measured across its highway network.
-Each year on June 15, every state in the United States submits a Highway Performance Monitoring System HPMS report.
+In the United States, the amount of federal funding a state will receive is related to the total traffic measured across its highway network.
+Each year on June 15, every state's department of transportation (DOT) submits a Highway Performance Monitoring System (HPMS) report.
 The HPMS report contains various information regarding the road segments in the state based on a sample (not all of the road segments) of the road segments.
 In the report, the AADT is converted to vehicle miles traveled (VMT).
 VMT is the AADT multiplied by the length of the road segment.
 To determine the amount of traffic a state has, the AADT cannot be summed for all road segments since an AADT is a rate.
 The VMT is summed and is used as an indicator of the amount of traffic a state has.
-For federal-funding, formulas are applied to include the VMT and other highway statistics.
+For federal funding, formulas are applied to include the VMT and other highway statistics.

-In the United Kingdom AADT is one of a number of measures of traffic used by local highway authorities, National Highways and the Department for Transport to forecast maintenance needs and expenditure.
+In the United Kingdom, AADT is one of a number of measures of traffic used by local highway authorities, National Highways, and the Department for Transport to forecast maintenance needs and expenditure.